Boeing 767: 767-300F

 The 767-300F, the production freighter version of the 767-300ER, entered service with UPS Airlines in 1995.
 The 767-300F can hold up to 24 standard 88 by 125 in pallets on its main deck and up to 30 LD2 unit load devices on the lower deck, with a total cargo volume of 15469 cuft.
 The freighter has a main deck cargo door and crew exit, while the lower deck features two starboard-side cargo doors and one port-side cargo door.
 A general market version with onboard freight-handling systems, refrigeration capability, and crew facilities was delivered to Asiana Airlines on August 23, 1996.
-As of August 2019, 767-300F deliveries stand at 161 with 61 unfilled orders.
-Airlines operated 222 examples of the freighter variant and freighter conversions in July 2018.
+As of 2019, 767-300F deliveries stand at 161 with 61 unfilled orders.
+Airlines operated 222 examples of the freighter variant and freighter conversions in 2018.